SifatAli008/SSM/README.md

 ### Sales Dashboard
 - Real-time sales metrics and analytics
 - Daily, weekly, and monthly sales overview
-- Visual charts and performance indicators
+- **Modern, visually enhanced charts** (line, bar, flow)
+- **Click any dashboard graph to open a full interactive Plotly chart in your browser**
-- Quick access to common actions
+- Performance indicators and quick access to common actions

 ### Inventory Management
 - Complete product tracking and management